Southern Arizona Patients with Complications from Retrievable IVC Filters

 Patients are advised to see their physicians if they have an IVC implanted.

-If you suffered any injuries as a result of an implanted IVC Filer, we offer a free consultation to see if you are eligible for compensation.
+If you suffered any injuries as a result of an implanted IVC Filter, McNamara Law Firm, PLLC offers a free consultation to see if you are eligible for compensation.
+Call us at 520-624-0126.